 Bugsee is a bug and crash reporting tool for iOS and Android apps.
 It effectively has done away with the stress of communicating with users, beta testers, and QA to fully understand their expectations when the bug was filed.
 Now bugs can be reported within mere seconds.

-As an Android debugging tool, Bugsee is a goldmine, for it constantly monitors and records the present state of the system.
+As an debugging app for android, Bugsee is a goldmine, for it constantly monitors and records the present state of the system.
 When a bug is detected or observed within the system, all it takes the user is one click of a button, or one shake of the device to initiate the process of packaging and filling all the needed data into the bug tracker of your preference.

 The developer is next given a dashboard containing a video of the application, any information relevant to the build and system, console logs, network logs, and all system events.
 Here’s Bugsee’s dashboard, which proves that it’s a hugely helpful Android debugging tool.